 While we do not pay for submissions, authors of articles and blogs receive the notoriety of being published on the premier worldwide Lean Six Sigma website as well as the opportunity to share their professional experience and expertise.
 In addition, being published on iSixSigma will earn you reputation points, increasing your standing in the business community.

-NOTE: iSixSigma does not accept “sponsored posts” or payment for publishing articles.
+NOTE: iSixSigma does not accept “sponsored posts” or payment for publishing articles, nor do we permit outbound links.

 Guidelines for Writing for iSixSigma